Idrimi/ble-node-wifi-provisioning/README.md

 # BLE Wi-Fi Provisioning for Raspberry Pi Zero 2 W

+> **Everything that can be written in JavaScript, will be written in JavaScript.**
+> **Even though you can and maybe want to use this Repo, you shouldn't.
+User phython, C or go.**

 This repository provides a complete solution for provisioning Wi‑Fi credentials to a headless Raspberry Pi Zero 2 W over Bluetooth Low Energy (BLE) using Node.js (TypeScript) and NetworkManager.

 ## Overview